What Separates a Logo From a Brand — And Why It Matters for Founders

 These aren't aesthetic questions.
 They are strategic ones.
 And the answers shape every design decision that follows — the typeface, the colour, the mark itself, the spacing, and the system that holds it all together.

-A logo discovery session surfaces all of this before design begins.
+A brand discovery session surfaces all of this before design begins.
 It isn't an extra step.
-It is the step that makes everything else work — and the reason the final result feels like you instead of just looking like a logo.
+It is the step that makes everything else work.

 Once the strategy is clear, design can do its real job.

 What most clients receive when they pay for a logo is a single mark in a single format.
-What they actually need is:
+What they actually need:

-It is still only one layer.
+This is a logo system.
 The system makes your brand look intentional.
 The discovery work is what makes it be intentional.

 When a founder goes through a proper brand process — strategy first, design second — something shifts.